Social Login

 When a user authenticates via social login:

-- New user: A LumoAuth user account is automatically created (JIT provisioning)
+- New user: a LumoAuth user account is automatically created (JIT provisioning).

-- Existing user (same email): The social account is linked to the existing user
+- Existing user (same email): the social account is linked to the existing user.

-- Multiple social accounts: A user can link multiple social providers to one account
+- Multiple social accounts: a user can link multiple social providers to one account.

 Configuration

-Tenant-Level Social Login
+Organization-Level Social Login

-Configure social login providers per tenant at:
+Configure social login providers per organization at:

-For each provider, you'll need:
+For each provider, you will need:

-- Client ID - From the provider's developer console
+- Client ID — from the provider's developer console.

-- Client Secret - From the provider's developer console
+- Client Secret — from the provider's developer console.

-- Scopes - What data to request (email, profile, etc.)
+- Scopes — what data to request (email, profile, etc.).

 Per-Application Social Login